-Note 1: Means an IMEI for CE using 3GPP technologies.

-Note 2: Means a PKC for CE using OFDMA TDD WMAN technologies.
+- Note 1: Means an IMEI for CE using 3GPP technologies excluding CE for which PEI is the equipment identifier. - Note 2: Means an IMEI or IMEISV as the PEI for CE using 3GPP technologies for which PEI is the equipment identifier. - Note 3: Means a PKC for CE using OFDMA TDD WMAN technologies.

-4.2.34 Telecommunications Network
+4.2.47 Telecommunications Network (TN)